Parental benefit in Denmark

 As parents, you have the option of transferring weeks of leave to each other in a way that best suits your work and family life.

 Parents are essentially entitled to 24 weeks of leave each, with the right to parental benefit after the birth.
-Some of these weeks of leave cannot be transferred to the other parent.
+Some of these weeks of leave cannot be transferred to the other parent, if the parents are employees.

-If, for example, if the parents are employees, they cannot transfer nine of the weeks of leave, as these weeks must be taken by the employee in question before the child turns one year of age, unless the parent is prevented from taking the leave due to special circumstances.
+If the parents are employees, they cannot for example transfer nine of the weeks of leave, as these weeks must be taken by the parents themselves before the child is one year of age, unless the parents due to special circumstances are prevented from taking the leave in the last nine weeks before the child is one year old.
 If the nine weeks are not taken before the child reaches the age of one, they are in principle lost.

 This means that a parent can take more than 24 weeks of leave with parental benefit after the birth if the other parent has transferred some weeks of leave to him or her.

-If you do not qualify for parental benefit – for example if you are receiving cash benefits – you cannot take leave with parental benefit.
-However, you will be able to transfer some weeks of leave with parental benefit to the other parent, and a parent can receive parental benefit during the transferred leave, provided the other parent meets the conditions.
+If you do not qualify for parental benefit, for example because you are receiving cash benefits, you cannot take leave with parental benefit because you do not meet the employment requirement, which states that you must be in work or be a member of an unemployment fund with the right to unemployment benefit.
+However, you will be able to transfer weeks of leave with parental benefit to the other parent.
+The other parent can receive parental benefit during the transferred leave if that parent meets the relevant conditions, including the employment requirement, at the time of taking the leave.

 You can read more about transferring leave at borger.dk.